 Adult Social tennis is held on Tuesday nights and Saturday afternoons.
 This is the best time to come if you are a new member and haven’t played tennis for a while.

 Tennis is a game that most people have played by the time they become an adult at some point, either at school or having a knock about with friends on holiday etc. It is a very sociable game which also helps to improve fitness and well-being, just from running around in the fresh air.
 We have people in their 70’s and 80’s still playing on a regular basis!

 If you’ve not played for some time but would like to give it another try, why not come for a FREE TRIAL!
 Pop down on a Tuesday night 7-9 pm or a Saturday afternoon 2-4 pm

 The Queensgate Sports Club is made up of three sports which are played on the Queensgate site - Tennis, Bowls and Snooker.

-The volunteer Committee is made up of two representatives from each of the three sections and a non voting Chairman.
+The volunteer Committee is made up of two representatives from each of the three sections.
 They look after the buildings, car park and lettings of the clubhouse.

 A regular supply of hirers of the clubhouse helps with the cost of rates, electricity and maintenance.
 Shortfalls require each section to make a yearly financial contribution, as a percentage based on the number of their adult members.